MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 # Create a daily capacity report

-The Power Platform API can be used to extract the various details and metadata from your Power Platform environments, both those that use Microsoft Dataverse and those that do not.
+The Power Platform API can be used to extract the various details and metadata from your Power Platform environments, both those that use Microsoft Dataverse and those that don't.

 In this tutorial, you will learn how to:

 - Create a Power Automate or Logic App workflow that authenticates with the Power Platform API.
 - Call the List Environments endpoint to retrieve your Power Platform environment details.
 - Iterate through the capacity object to retrieve the actual consumption.
-- Save this in to an HTML table for display.
+- Save the consumption data into an HTML table for display.

 As an example of this scenario, a customer is looking to get a handle on their capacity consumption so that they can better understand the allocation of their total tenant capacity by department.
 This is so that the customer can perform some internal cost accounting functions and chargebacks based on how much each department is consuming of the total available capacity.
 This customer is using the Environment Description to call out the department that owns each environment.

 > [!IMPORTANT]
 > The Power Platform API is in preview, the hostname and data contracts are subject to change by the time the endpoints become generally available.
 At that time, this article will be updated with the final endpoint details.

-## Create the workflow and setup the variables
+## Create the workflow and set up the variables
 To start off, in this tutorial we will use a Logic App workflow.
 A Power Automate flow is also acceptable, as well as any other orchestration engine that your company prefers to use for automation.
 All of the calls to retrieve the data will be using RESTful APIs so any tooling that supports REST will work with this tutorial.

 Visit the Azure portal, and create a new Logic App and give it a name: